wmckerrow/MIBP/README.md

-##Installation
+## Installation
 To install, you will need to make a few small changes to RNA structure.
-Follow instructions in changes_to_RNAstructure.txt and modify program_constants.txt to reflect the new location of RNAstructure.
+Follow instructions in changes_to_RNAstructure.txt and modify program_constants.txt to reflect the location of RNAstructure.
+Using the standard RNAstructure executables is okay, but the probability of entropy constraints will not be correct.

-##Instructions for running
+## Instructions for running
 1. To run the MIBP script, make this folder your current matlab directory and execute the master_script_hibp.m script.
-It runs modified RNAstructure executable, which were compiled for Linux (CentOS release 6.5).
-Using standard RNAstructure executables is okay, but the probability of entropy constraints will not be correct.

 2. To change which RNA molecule is being considered edit the program_constants.txt file.

 3. After completion, visualization.html will appear.
 Open this with firefox to view a